 “It does not matter how slowly you go as long as you do not stop.”

 The clock dawdles, or so it seems, when you’re waiting for change.
-If you’re watching and waiting, it’s probably because times are hard and you’re looking for a better situation, something that makes you happy to wake up in the morning.
+If you’re watching and waiting, it may be times are hard and you’re looking for a better situation.
+Something that makes you happy to wake up in the morning.

-Sometimes you feel you’re not moving forward because the challenges have been so overwhelming you need time to recuperate.
+At times the challenges may be so overwhelming you need time to recuperate.
 Recovering from an unfamiliar and frightening situation can be difficult, to say the least.
 We seek safety and comfort first, and change second.

 That’s what happened to me a few years ago.
 I found myself overwhelmed by circumstances over which I truly had no control.
 I wasn’t sure who my friends were, and out of fear they’d all deserted me, I avoided everyone.